Guest Post by Stacy from A Delightful Home:

 Stacy is wife to a preacher and mom to three busy children.
 She is passionate about healthy, natural living and loves to make anything and everything from scratch.
-Stacy writes about finding peace and joy at home, on her blog: Delighting in the Days.
+Stacy writes about finding peace and joy at home, on her blog: A Delightful Home.

 Are you tired of using toxic chemical cleaners around your home?
 Do you wish you could replace your conventional cleaners with natural and effective cleaners that are truly safe to use around your family?

 My eBook, Green Your Life, will walk you step-by-step through replacing all of the conventional chemicals cleaners in your home with homemade, non-toxic cleaning solutions.
 You will save money by using inexpensive, natural ingredients to make multipurpose cleaning products that can replace the many different cleaning products you have in your cabinets right now.
 Begin your green cleaning journey today!

 Are you wondering what castile soap is and how to use it?
 Be sure to read about how to use castile soap!